bproothi/bproothi.github.io/index.md

 ---

 # Meet Ben Proothi
-I create and develop beautiful things that are engaging, interactive and user friendly.
+I create and innovative apps that are engaging, interactive and user friendly.
 Get in touch to find out how my coding services can suit your needs.

 ## My Skill Set